Nature and Animal Conservation

 Corporate Accountability

-Another source of problems that can affect an environment and the species that live in it stems from poor or careless management of industrial waste by government and large corporations.
-In Russia, for example, nuclear radioactive waste is threatening the Arctic region.
+Another source of problems that can affect an environment and the species that live in it stems from poor or careless industrial practices or management of industrial waste by government and large corporations.
+In Russia, for example, radioactive waste is threatening the Arctic region.
 The figures and impact of this mentioned in the previous link suggests that the amount of radiation is similar to that which was present at the Chernobyl incident in 1986.

 The Gold industry has also left a set of environmental, social and political problems in its wake.
 For example, a dam on a gold mine owned by Aurul SA broke, spilling waste water, highly contaminated with cyanides and heavy metals.
 From the river in Romania it made its way into Hungary.
 Amongst various other things, according to the World Wide Fund for Nature, WWF,